ZornLab/Mona/README.md

 ## Data preparation

 Mona should be thought of as a layer on top of Seurat, which handles the actual data processing.
 For a consistent and reliable experience, we recommended preparing your datasets with the included functions, which try to follow the best practices in Seurat.
-Here is the most basic example for processing a single dataset:
+Here is the example for processing a single dataset:

 ```
 counts <- Read10X("raw_data/dataset")
 seurat <- process_mona(counts)
 ```

-We also provide a simple way to integrate multiple datasets together.
+We also provide a simple way to integrate multiple datasets together:

 ```
 counts_list <- list(counts_1,counts_2)